TheProgrammare/Tolza/README.md

 | import from external language lib | `import extern <lang>::<lib>` | `import extern C::stdio` | C is natively handled, will generate automatically a parallel bind folder and imported in the script with the wrapper used |

 > Elements exportable :
-mod, entity, role, component, system, generics, function, global, enum, metacode
+entity, role, component, system, generic, function, global, enum, metacode, type

 # COP paradigm (Compositional Oriented Programming)